wearerequired/traduttore/docs/configuration.md

 Traduttore relies on WordPress' built-in cron functionality to schedule single events.
 The WordPress cron normally relies on users visiting your WordPress site in order to execute scheduled events.

-To make sure your events are executed on time, we suggest setting up system cron jobs that runs reliably every few minutes.
+To make sure your events are executed on time, we suggest setting up a system cron job that runs reliably every few minutes.

 [Learn more about hooking WP-Cron into the system task scheduler](https://developer.wordpress.org/plugins/cron/hooking-wp-cron-into-the-system-task-scheduler/).